-Last week I wrote about the link between the idea of Sabbath/rest and discipleship.
-As I was writing that piece I began to realise there is a link between Sabbath and creativity as well.
+Recently I wrote about the link between the idea of Sabbath/rest and discipleship.
+As I was writing that piece I began to realise there is also link between Sabbath and creativity.

 In Genesis 1 & 2 God creates for six days, and then rests.
 When the Bible talks about what God defines as work, its talking about creativity.

 You see, as I have written elsewhere before, creativity is not just about art, design and music.